swadhinroutray/winter-web-resources/README.md

 ## Task 1
 ### Part-1: Recreate the Given Page.

-Hey guys, welcome to **Task - 1**.
+Welcome to **Task - 1**.
 For this task, you have to _recreate_ the given Web Page using HTML and then proceed to styling it with CSS.

 **HTML** stands for **Hyper Text Markup Language**.
 It's essentially the language in which most websites are written.